🎉 Please check out my latest work on arXiv:2512.16568 🎉

-I have a keen interest in fields within astronomy, with a focus on active galactic nuclei (AGN), galaxy formation and evolution, deep sky surveys, and astronomical instrumentation.
-I am particularly excited about contributing to significant scientific collaborations.
+Bridging the early universe with our local expanse, I seek to unravel the intricate tapestry of galaxy formation and evolution, gazing through the lens of massive black holes and their host dwarf galaxies.
+I am excited about contributing to significant scientific collaborations.
 At present, I am a member of the Subaru Prime Focus Spectrograph (PFS) Collaboration.
 I am also actively involved in the Wide Field Survey Telescope (WFST) which is often referred to as the "mini-LSST" in the Northern Hemisphere.

 Currently, I am buliding a comprehensive catalog of AGN-host dwarf galaxies using multi-wavelength data, with a special emphasis on utilizing H I data from the Five-hundred-meter Aperture Spherical radio Telescope (FAST) and the Arecibo Legacy Fast ALFA (ALFALFA) Survey to statistically analyse the effects of AGN feedback on the gas environment in dwarf galaxies.
 Additionally, I am working with the XMM-Spitzer Extragalactic Representative Volume Survey (XMM-SERVS) data to study AGN and their host galaxies.
 Looking ahead, I am eagerly anticipating the opportunity to expand my expertise in the areas of statistical methods and machine learning.